(verb: put into a restrictive category)

 “Why?”
 I asked.

 “Advanced students know they need to push things and know to look for and use advice.”
-I took that to mean the others likely won’t value the material … not a good investment.
+I took that to mean she thought the others likely wouldn’t value the material ... not a good investment.

 Occasionally, I hear similar things from management in different organizations.
 “We'll give a copy to the leadership team,” they tell me.
 “It'll be great!”